How Much Trump's Tax Cuts Cost the Government

 It seems most fair to simply look at the effect of the tax cuts.
 In that case, the Joint Committee’s estimate would be most accurate.

 The Tax Foundation came up with a second conclusion.
 It said the Act would add almost $448 billion to the deficit over the next 10 years.
 It looked at the effect of the tax cuts themselves and eliminated the Affordable Care Act mandate.

 The Foundation said the tax cuts would cost $1.47 trillion in decreased revenue.
 It would add $600 billion in growth and savings.
 The plan would boost economic growth by 1.7% a year.
 It would create 339,000 jobs and add 1.5% to wages.

 The tax cuts will expire for individuals in 2025.
 They remain permanent for corporations.
 In all likelihood, Congress will make the individual cuts permanent when the time comes.

 Treasury’s latest analysis includes this scenario.
 In that case, the tax cuts would cost $2.3 trillion instead of $1.5 trillion over the next 10 years.
 A Politico analysis found that all additional revenue from increased growth would go toward paying for the cuts.
 The cost is too high for the tax cuts to pay for themselves.
 Instead, the deficit and debt would continue to grow.

 This increase to the debt means that formerly budget-conscious Republicans have done an about-face.

-The party fought hard to pass sequestration.
+The party fought hard to pass the sequestration 10% spending cuts.
 In 2011, some members even threatened to default on the debt rather than add to it.
 Now they say that the tax cuts would boost the economy so much that the additional revenues would offset the tax cuts.